Young0222/Young0222.github.io/_pages/about.md

 ## What’s New

 * [Nov.
-2025] 🌟 One paper “Molecular Motif Learning as a pretraining objective for molecular property prediction” has been accepted to **Nature Communications**!
+2025] 🌟 One paper “Molecular Motif Learning as a pretraining objective for molecular property prediction” has been accepted for publication in **Nature Communications**!
 * [Sep.
 2025] 🤝 One paper “Negative Feedback Really Matters: Signed Dual-Channel Graph Contrastive Learning Framework for Recommendation” has been accepted to **NeurIPS 2025**!
 * [Sep.
 2025] 🤝 One paper “PLForge: Enhancing Language Models for Natural Language to Procedural Extensions of SQL” has been accepted to **SIGMOD 2025**!
 * [Aug.
 2025] 🤝 One paper “LAGCL4Rec: When LLMs Activate Interactions Potential in Graph Contrastive Learning for Recommendation” has been accepted to **EMNLP 2025 (findings)**!